 At the end of the Pre-Open Session, the System will remove unmatched or partially matched orders placed during the Pre-Open Session with Time-In-Force set to Immediate or Cancel.
 Partially matched Market-to-Limit Orders with Time in Force Conditions set to DAY, GTD or GTC are converted to Limit Orders with price equal to the Equilibrium Price.
 If trigger conditions are met by the Uncross, Stop Orders are triggered and executed.
 Stop Orders can be triggered by the Equilibrium Price, but do not contribute to the calculation of the Equilibrium Price.

 Once the Uncross is complete in the respective leg markets, the Combination Order Books are Uncrossed at their respective Equilibrium Price.
-Immediately following the Uncross of Combination Orders, Implied Orders are activated for the Open Session derived from the best bid and/or best offer of its respective legs.
-However, the Trading System will not generate Implied Orders for Inter-Commodity Combination Orders in the Open Session or any other session.

 Open Trading Session – Automatic (Continuous) Matching